 So what am I qualified to do now with my Zumba certification?
 I can teach a Zumba class, and I have the certificate to prove that I can!
 I’m certified for a year.
 If I let it expire I’ll need to take Basic Steps again or I can join ZIN, and I’ll be certified for as long as I’m a member.
 I’d love to teach Zumba once I’m group fitness certified.
 I think it’s a really fun workout with great music.
 Like Andrea mentioned during the training, “Zumba is exercise in disguise”.
 I’ve always had fun at every class I’ve been to, though I end up leaving a sweaty mess too.

 I also left the training with a 4 DVD/CD set with music and choreography.
 I have yet to go through it all quite yet, but I did check out part of it and it looks like it’s going to be really helpful when it comes time to put together my first class.
 It’s also nice to be able to take something home to review what I’ve learned.
 As helpful as the manual is, when it comes to dancing, being able to watch something comes in pretty handy.

 To be entirely honest the only thing I didn’t like about the Zumba certification was how much ZIN was pushed.
 I wished we’d spent more time going over the steps instead of hearing about the benefits of ZIN and why we should sign up.

 Have you ever taken a Zumba class?
-Do you teach any fitness classes?
+Do you teach a Zumba certification?